 Year 3: Studio+ & International

 An optional opportunity to gain experience in a range of social and cultural contexts in the world beyond NCAD.
 Build your skills as an artist while working with an organisation with links to the School of Fine Art.
 Studio+ can also include a period of study abroad through the Erasmus programme with internationally recognised art faculties partnered with NCAD.
 Students who choose Studio+ will complete a 4 year BA Fine Art or a 4 year BA Fine Art (International).
+In print we have fostered links with Black Church Print Studio to offer internships to 2 successful Studio+ Print students.
+This opportunity gives the student insight into a real-world artist-run print studio.
+Studio+ also gives print students the opportunity to apply and adapt their print-making and print-thinking skills gained in year 2 to other real-world opportunities and modules available to them in Studio+.

 Final Year